-Wyeth Aleksei, originally from Laurel, Maryland, began to play the trumpet at the age of 9.
+Wyeth Aleksei, originally from Laurel, Maryland, has had a multifaceted career as an orchestral musician, chamber musician, recording artist and educator.
+It all began when he decided to play the trumpet at the age of 9.
 Then by the age of 15 he was performing “call to the post” at racetracks from Colonial Williamsburg to New York City.
 He then took his skills and put them in the classroom.
 Aleksei graduated from the Oberlin Conservatory in 2017 with a Bachelor of Music degree, and continued on at the Juilliard School to receive a Master’s of Music degree.
-His teachers have included, Chris Martin, Mark Gould, Roy Poper, David Krauss, Ray Mase, Chris Gekker and Michael Sachs.
+His teachers have included Chris Martin, Mark Gould, Roy Poper, David Krauss, Ray Mase, Chris Gekker and Michael Sachs.

 Aleksei has also been a very passionate teacher over the years.
 He’s has a private trumpet studio since 2013, and his students have included many trumpeters of all ages.
 His students have been accepted to local all-district band/orchestra and all state as well as summer music festivals.
 His students have also been accepted to music schools across the US including University of Maryland, and Rutgers University.
 Aleksei believes that all students are different and that all students should learn in whatever way best fits the student.